smitti24/Emaily/README.md

 * Route -> Rule between a certain route and a set of components that are visible on the screen.
 * Route -> rule or relation between possible address and a component to display on the screen.

+8. Addind CSS library:
+* Webpack - Module loader.
+*		  - Takes a group of files and condences it into one file.
+* 		  - Runs everytime the application is changed.